goplus/gop/doc/docs.md

 ## Running a project folder with several files

 Suppose you have a folder with several .gop files in it, and you want to compile them all into one program.
-Just do: `gop run .`.
+Just do: `xgo run .`.

 Passing parameters also works, so you can do:
-`gop run . --yourparams some_other_stuff`.
+`xgo run . --yourparams some_other_stuff`.

 Your program can then use the CLI parameters like this: